jasondavis925/jasondavis925.github.v0/README.md

 **This** is a ready-to-use template that helps build good websites quickly for development of personal sites, blogs, or simple projects.
 A Basic site includes:

 _config.yml | title:

-Then index.html calls _layout/home.html which call page.html and to establish the first title blog.
+Include index.html that calls _layout/home.html and page.html to establish the first title blog.
+This overwrites _config file content.
-_layout/home.html

-index.html

 **If you enjoy This, please consider <!--[supporting me](https://github.com/sponsors/daattali)--> for over 5 years of development (and to unlock rewards!) ❤**